SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Now you can craft road slabs for blocks in a stonecutter.
     - All road blocks and slabs with marks can be crafted in a crafting table from base road blocks or slabs and corresponding dyes (supporting dye tags in Fabric Conventional Tags).
     - In the crafting recipe of slab tool, stone has been adjusted to item tag `#c:stones` from Fabric Conventional Tags.
+    - Added recipes for handrail blocks.
+Simple handrails can be crafted from the base block in the stonecutter (including non-stone blocks).
+Glass handrails needs to be crafted in the crafting table.
+    - Now you can craft a road mark block from a white dye in a stonecutter.
 - Adjusted and fixed tags.
     - Fixed the issue that block tag `#mishanguc:lights` lacks some light blocks.
     - Added `mishanguc:colored_light` into `#mishanguc:lights`.
     - Fixed the issue that tags such as `#mishanguc:simple_handrails` lack some blocks.
     - Fixed some missing mineable block tags.
     - Added some blocks to tags of Fabric Conventional Tags, such as some tags for dyed blocks.
+- Now you can wash out the lines of a road block or slab in a cauldron (consuming one level water).
+- Fixed the issue that when breaking with an omnipotent tool the block may not be dropped.
+- Now some of the items of this mod can be enchanted directly.

 ### 1.3.1-beta.1